App Engine is a fully managed, serverless platform for developing and hosting web applications at scale.

-This document describes how to create an application for the App Engine standard environment.
+This document describes how to create an application (or import an existing project) for the App Engine standard environment with Cloud Code.

 Before you begin